MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 ALS tries to estimate the ratings matrix R as the product of two lower-rank matrices, U and V, where U * Vt = R. Typically, these approximations are called *factor* matrices.

 The general approach is iterative.
-During each iteration, one of the factor matrices is held constant, while the other is solved for using least squares.
-The newly solved factor matrix is then held constant while solving for the other factor matrix.
+During each iteration, one of the factor matrices is held constant, while you solve the other for using least squares.
+The newly solved factor matrix is then held constant while you solve the other factor matrix.

 :::image type="content" source="media/retail-recommend-model/factor-matrices.png" alt-text="Screenshot of two side-by-side factor matrices." lightbox="media/retail-recommend-model/factor-matrices.png":::